New to Telerik UI for Blazor? Download free 30-day trial

 OnRead

-You can use the OnRead event to provide data to the component according to some custom logic and according to the current user input and/or scroll position (for virtualization).
+You can use the OnRead event to provide data to the component based on custom logic and the current user input and/or scroll position (when using virtualization).
 The event fires when:

 You can also call remote data through async operations.